 Material world and spiritual world, worlds apart.
 The Explanation shows that these worlds not only meet, but they are related.

-The material world is related to the spiritual world, reality, or hoax?
-Relating the physical universe to spiritual heaven is not easy.
-First of all, just trying to define and describe God is already a tricky proposition.
+The material world relates to the spiritual world.
+Reality or hoax?
+Relating the physical universe to spiritual heaven is difficult.
+First, just trying to define and describe God is already a tricky proposition.
 Yes, there’s much about God in the Bible, but many prefer to stay in the haze.
 “You can’t pin down God,” “who is puny man to think he can begin to fathom the Almighty God?”

 (Origin of Humankind, chapter 4.7)

 From a biblical point of view, Genesis 1:1-2 reveals the relationship of the spiritual to the material (God (spiritual) formed man (material)).
 Or the Spirit of God moved on the waters (material).
 In the Bible, this correlation between the spiritual and the material worlds is genuine.

 The real difficulty lies in demonstrating where and how the PHYSICAL relates to the SPIRITUAL.
 Science, in general, rejects the spiritual.
 On top of this, the spiritual cannot be seen or measured, prerequisites for material science.

 I have given you a couple of clues of how the physical relates to the spiritual.

 - Physical bodies, in quantum physics, quantum fields vibrate.
 I’ve related this to how the Spirit of God moved on the water.
 The fluttering of an eagles wings and shaking of bones are real biblical examples associated with the biblical Hebrew verb רָחַף râchaph (H7363 in Strong’s Concordance) which carries the sense of vibrating.

 - We’ve discussed the modulating frequency emitted by physical phenomena; this compares with the modulating attributes of the Spirit of God, the ruach.
 Breath, air, tempest, blast, wind, whirlwind.